undreamai/LLMUnity/README.md

 **Features**
 - :computer: Cross-platform!
 Windows, Linux and macOS ([versions](https://github.com/Mozilla-Ocho/llamafile?tab=readme-ov-file#supported-oses))
 - :house: Runs locally without internet access.
 No data ever leave the game!
-- :zap: Fast inference on CPU and GPU (Nvidia and AMD)
+- :zap: Blazing fast inference on CPU and GPU (Nvidia and AMD)
 - :hugs: Support of the major LLM models ([models](https://github.com/ggerganov/llama.cpp?tab=readme-ov-file#description))
 - :wrench: Easy to setup, call with a single line of code
 - :moneybag: Free to use for both personal and commercial purposes